-Through December 31, 2018, the Chairman of our Board of Directors received annual compensation of £50,000 (approximately \$63,670 using the pound sterling to U.S. Dollar spot exchange rate of 1.2734 published in The Wall Street Journal as of December 31, 2018)), payable in one annual installment.
-He also received an annual grant of restricted common shares equal to £20,000 (approximately \$27,878) (based on the fair market value on the date of grant), with vesting over three years.
+For fiscal year 2019, the Chairman of our Board of Directors received annual compensation of £50,000 (approximately \$65,925 using the pound sterling to U.S. Dollar spot exchange rate of 1.3185 published in The Wall Street Journal as of December 31, 2019), payable in one annual installment.
+He also received an annual grant of restricted shares of our common stock valued at £20,000 (approximately \$26,318) (based on the fair market value on the date of grant), which vest over three years.

-Through December 31, 2018, all other non-employee directors, except for directors who are employees of Intrexon per the Relationship Agreement described under "Related Party Transactions, Policies and Procedures-Other Agreements with Intrexon-Relationship Agreement" received annual compensation of \$40,000, payable in one annual installment.
-The Chair of the Audit Committee received \$20,000 per annum, the Chair of the Compensation Committee received \$15,000 per annum, and members of a board committee, except for directors employed and appointed by Intrexon per the Relationship Agreement, received \$5,000 per annum, all payable annually.
-All non-employee directors, except for directors employed and appointed by Intrexon per the Relationship Agreement, received an annual grant of options to purchase 2,500 shares of our common stock (with an exercise price equal to the fair market value on the date of grant), with vesting over one year.
+For fiscal year 2019, all non-employee directors, except for directors who are employees of Precigen per the Relationship Agreement described under "Related-Party Transactions, Policies, and Procedures-Other Agreements with Precigen-Relationship Agreement" received an annual cash retainer of \$40,000, payable in one annual installment.
+The Chair of the Audit Committee received an additional \$20,000, the Chair of the Compensation Committee received an additional \$15,000, and members of a board committee, except for directors employed and appointed by Precigen per the Relationship Agreement, received an additional \$5,000.
+All cash retainers are paid in one annual installment.
+All non-employee directors, except for directors employed and appointed by Precigen per the Relationship Agreement, received an annual grant of options to purchase 2,500 shares of our common stock (with an exercise price equal to the fair market value on the date of grant), with vesting after one year.

-The following table discloses all compensation provided to the non-employee directors for the most recently completed fiscal year ending December 31, 2018:
+The following table discloses all compensation provided to the non-employee directors for the most recently completed fiscal year ended December 31, 2019: